Bachelor of Health Science | UniSC | University of the Sunshine Coast, Queensland, Australia

 PLUS select 1 course (12 units) from:

-PUB112 Environmental and Resource Economics ^
+PUB112 Sport and Exercise Psychology ^

 ^Must complete if enrolled in Applied Environmental Health, Applied Health Promotion, Health Communication or Indigenous Health and Wellbeing extended major